 The new millennium brought about a new era and renaissance for hemp.
 It began in 2004 when the Hemp Industries Association successfully defeated the Drug Enforcement Agency in a court case that permanently allowed the use of hemp foods and body care products in the U.S. At this time, the U.S. relied solely on imported hemp from foreign European countries and China.
 Then came a major breakthrough for hemp, with new research showing the medicinal powers of hemp and CBD.
 This research was broadcasted by Dr. Sanjay Gupta on a segment on CNN’s 60 Minutes in 2013.

 Following Dr. Gupta’s segment, a few companies came to market with CBD.
 Bluebird Botanicals was one of them.
-Bluebird, which was founded as Gaia Botanicals in 2012, launched its first line of hemp-derived CBD products in 2013 and immediately gained a strong Internet presence and customer base.
+Bluebird, which was founded as Gaia Botanicals in 2012, launched its first line of hemp-derived CBD products in 2013 and immediately gained a strong internet presence and customer base.
 Soon after, President Obama signed the 2014 Farm Bill into law.
 This legalized the production and distribution of hemp through state-run agricultural programs, as long as the hemp and any of its products contained less than 0.3% THC by dry weight.
 This opened up hemp production drastically - yet hemp companies still remained restricted in their business practices by regulations and conflicting statements from states and government agencies like the DEA.

 Founder and CEO of Bluebird Botanicals, Brandon Beatty, has been a lifelong hemp advocate, and as the push for hemp re-legalization began to escalate, he stepped up to help lead the fight towards re-legalization.
 Through his involvement with the U.S. Hemp Roundtable, Beatty helped draft up the language that was used in the final 2018 Farm Bill.
 This language explicitly removed hemp and its derivatives from the Controlled Substances Act.
 After a long process of approval from the House and Senate, the Farm Bill was finally passed in December of 2018, making hemp federally legal again for the first time in over 40 years.

-Now, hemp has returned to its former glory.
+Now, hemp is returning to its former glory.
 CBD is becoming widely used for its ability to promote homeostasis in the body.
 Consumers are starting to see hemp show up in common household products again like clothing, paper, building materials, and even fuel.
 The fight isn’t quite over yet, as hemp companies and advocates are still combating decades of misinformation and stereotypes about the cannabis industry and working towards sound legislation passed in all 50 states.
 However, the return of the plant looks more promising than ever.

 Hemp history timeline: